rjskene/see19/README.md

 **An aggregation dataset and interface for visualizing and analyzing the epidemiology of Coronavirus Disease 2019 aka SARS-CoV-2 aka COVID19 aka C19**

+***June 1***
+As of this morning, there is an issue with Brazil data and it does not appear in the updated dataset.
+You can download the May 31 upload if you wish to work with the most recent Brazil data.

+Hoping to fix by June 2 update.

 ***
 # May 31, 2020 Update